 - Listen, even when the perspective doesn’t make sense to you.
 Although it may not be true of every couple, opposites often do attract, and our decision making process is far more comprehensive when it includes her perspective and mine.

 - Don’t ever let her wonder if you’re thinking about her.
 That might mean leaving notes, calling or texting unexpectedly (without an agenda!), or, if you’re together, just walking up and randomly kissing her and putting your arms around her.
 She needs to know she’s on your mind, no matter where you are.

 - Make sure she has time to take care of herself.
 This isn’t about her making herself more attractive to you, though that certainly may be a side benefit.
 It’s about the fact that working or not, mom or not, she may need a little help carving out the time.
+Some moms like some along time so they can relax by themselves.
 It’s different for everyone, I’m sure, but for Chels, that’s time to work out, do yoga, get her hair done, go shopping, grab a coffee, read or study, and maybe stop by the nail salon (some of those things happen more than others…).

 - Recognize your communication style, and integrate with hers.
 In my case, we realized early on that I was the dominant, type-A, work-it-out-till-it’s-worked-out communicator in our relationship, where Chels would rather let it go until she can’t deal with it anymore…then blow up.
 Neither one of those work without adjustments.
 I had to learn to chill out, and she had to learn to speak up.